top of page

 ✧

-The neighborhoods around our complex contained a mix of streets lined with old three-story wooden apartment buildings with tall stone foundations, a popular building style in the city from the 1870s to 1940s, and up the hillside tidy villas and newer, taller apartment buildings.
-One evening a week, I walked twenty minutes uphill to attend Scouts in a building near the intersection of two busy streets.
-My mother would have worried had I not returned home on time, but I knew that if sitting in front of the loom she wouldn’t notice a fifteen-minute delay.
-A kiosk at which I stopped to by candy sat near the corner of the two streets.
-Our apartment didn’t have a telephone, but my mother always made sure that I carried enough change to call the police from a payphone should I get lost in the city.
+One evening a week, I walked twenty minutes uphill from our apartment complex to attend Scouts in a building near the intersection of two busy streets.
+A kiosk at which I stopped to buy candy on my way home sat near the corner of the two streets.
+Our apartment didn’t have a telephone, but my parents always made sure that I carried enough change to call the police from a payphone should I get lost in the city.
 I scanned the sidewalks for more coins on my way to and from school.
 Stopping at the kiosk I could usually afford to buy a heel-sized candy box or, if I had a few more coins, point my way to a selection of candies from the bins by the cash register.
+My mother would have worried had I not returned home on time, but I knew that if sitting in front of the loom she wouldn’t notice a fifteen-minute delay.
 As I stood in line between the grownups counting my coins and deciding what to buy, I felt like a girl not of ten but twelve or thirteen.

 Like the firm geometry of the brick walls that contained me in sleep and play, the city streets with their buildings, buses, and people drew the weight of the earth solidly down around me.
 Living in the Gothenburg, my feeling of home lay not mainly in the rooms in which my family ate or slept, but in the trusted places where I spent my time in the apartment complex and city beyond.
 The same, I believe, was true for each of us.
 As I cut downhill through a park on my way home from Scouts, I watched my shadow emerge and grow and slowly fade and grow again on the pavement between the glowing lamp posts.
 On approaching our building, I slowed my steps almost to a standstill, wanting to make the embrace of the city last as long as I could.